Career & Technical Education

 See our Employer Engagement Opportunities to get involved directly with students and classrooms by serving as a guest speaker, offering work-based learning experiences, and more.

 Career and technical student organizations support academics, career-readiness and leadership development through competitions, service activities and career-relevant projects.
 Students develop character and citizenship, and gain technical, professional and teamwork skills while learning about industries and sectors that interest them.

 CTE serves nearly 15,000 middle and high school students each year with career-focused education and work-based learning that empowers students to be successful citizens, workers and leaders in a global economy.

 By sponsoring CTE, your company will help fund critical programming not covered by government funding, including work-based learning, career readiness training events, and career and technical student organizations.
 Visit the DPS Foundation to learn more.

 Help us spread the word that today's CTE is leading educational innovation, helping students develop the academic, technical and professional skills they need to compete in our technology-based, globally connected world.

 By working together, we can ensure that every Durham student succeeds in school and career and that our companies get the talent they need to compete and thrive.

 Above, CTE partner Todd Ireland from Kimley-Horn conducts a mock job interview with a CTE student.

-For a listing of events and programs in need of business support and volunteers from industry, see CTE's employer engagement opportunities.
+For a calendar of activities and programs in need of business support and volunteers from industry, see CTE's Employer Engagement Opportunities.